 - Perform water quality testing if no new fish or equipment have been added within last 2 months

-- Shake biological filtration or rise gently in reserved pond water
+- Shake biological filtration media or rinse gently in a container of pond water

 - Pond deep cleaning to remove excess algae and debris

-- Check water bill and see if any increases could point out pond leaks
+- Check water bill and see if any increases could indicate pond leaks

 - Change UV bulb